Razee4315/CutieTask/README.md

 ## 🌟 Credits

-Created with love by Aleena Tahir ✨
+Created with love by Aleena Tahir and Saqlain ✨